curtis9662/Mergers/Dev_VDI.md

 >
 > *Note: This environment operates under strict security segmentation policies.
 Do not attempt to bypass endpoint telemetry.*

+🔐 RBAC Scoping Notes & Best Practices
+To ensure zero circumvention of your cryptographic and access-control perimeters, keep the following in mind:

+Avoid Global Admin: None of the provisioning steps (Phases II through V) require Global Administrator privileges.
+Rely entirely on DevCenter-specific roles to limit blast radius.

+Separation of Duties: The engineer configuring the Network Connection (Network Contributor) should ideally be distinct from the engineer building the DevBox Pools (DevCenter Project Admin) to maintain topological integrity.

+End-User Scope: The incoming M&A personnel should only ever receive the Dev Box User role assigned at the Project level, never at the Dev Center or Subscription level.
 ---

 ## 🗺️ Phase V: Access Flow Topology